johnmcloskey/bibles/README.md

 # bibles

-currently rewriting for grails 3 with a single Bible domain class
+currently rewriting for grails 3 with a single Verse domain class